HeavenKingdom/BSE/README.md

 #### 3. Add record
 * Method:**POST**
 * Url: **localhost:8081/record/addRecord**
-* Decrip: User post an image to the server, server stores this pic to the path **D:\Files\uploadImgs**, generate a new record and insert this record into database
+* Decrip: User posts an image to the server, server stores this pic to the path **D:\Files\uploadImgs**, generate a new record and insert this record into database

 **Tools Url**
 * **Postman:** https://www.postman.com/